KevinMi2023p/Simple_AI/README.md

 Also utilizes DB to quickly grab datasets [Redis](https://github.com/KevinMi2023p/Simple_Redis)

-The code was run in a google colab environment.
+The code was run in a google colab environment, or you can use a computer with a dedicated GPU, which I used a RTX 2070.